Created by the Ask Leif Team — Reviewed and Edited by Shane

 Sabah, the 'Land Below the Wind,' is calling to your adventurous spirit.
 This isn't just a trip; it's an expedition into one of the world's most biodiverse regions, where ancient rainforests teem with life and majestic peaks pierce the clouds.
 Prepare for an unforgettable journey that will challenge and thrill you at every turn.

-Imagine waking to the symphony of the rainforest, a chorus of cicadas and exotic birds, then spotting a wild orangutan gracefully swinging through the canopy just meters away.
+Deep within Sabah's primary rainforest, you awaken to a chorus of cicadas and exotic birds, then spotting a wild orangutan gracefully swinging through the canopy just meters away.
 This isn't a dream; this is Borneo, specifically Sabah, Malaysia, a land where nature reigns supreme and adventure lurks around every corner.
 From the misty, cloud-shrouded peaks of Mount Kinabalu, Southeast Asia's highest mountain, to the ancient, untouched primary rainforests of Danum Valley, Sabah offers an unparalleled immersion into the wild.
 You'll navigate winding rivers teeming with pygmy elephants and proboscis monkeys, witness the heartwarming rehabilitation efforts at Sepilok, and dive into crystal-clear waters alongside vibrant coral reefs.
 This is a journey for the soul, a chance to reconnect with the raw, untamed beauty of our planet.

 Sabah is a biodiversity hotspot, a living laboratory where evolution has sculpted some of the most unique creatures on Earth.
 Think of the critically endangered Bornean orangutan, whose intelligent eyes seem to hold the secrets of the jungle, or the comical proboscis monkey, with its distinctive long nose and potbelly, often seen lounging by the Kinabatangan River.
 Beyond the charismatic megafauna, you'll discover a world of iridescent birds, elusive clouded leopards, and countless insect species, each playing a vital role in this intricate ecosystem.
 The sheer scale of the natural world here is humbling, a reminder of the preciousness of wild places and the urgent need for their preservation.
 Prepare to be awestruck by the sheer abundance of life that thrives within these ancient forests.

 This 5-day adventure is meticulously crafted to deliver an unforgettable, high-impact experience, blending iconic wildlife encounters with breathtaking natural landscapes.
 We'll guide you through the logistical complexities of navigating Sabah's diverse regions, ensuring seamless transitions from the bustling energy of Kota Kinabalu to the serene isolation of the rainforest.
 Whether you're trekking through dense jungle trails, cruising along a wildlife-rich river at dawn, or simply soaking in the tranquility of a remote lodge, every moment is designed to maximize your connection with this extraordinary environment.
-This isn't just a trip; it's an expedition into the heart of Borneo, an opportunity to witness nature's grandeur up close and personal, leaving you with memories that will last a lifetime.
+From climbing Mount Kinabalu to diving in Sipadan, this journey offers an immersive encounter with unparalleled natural wonders, leaving you with memories that will last a lifetime.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.